Sylvinho: Managerial career

+Youth and assistant

 On 7 July 2011, Sylvinho announced he would be retiring from football.
 He was hired as Cruzeiro's assistant manager on 27 September 2011.
 After a stint on Sport Recife and Náutico, he returned to Corinthians on 5 July 2013, as assistant manager to Tite.

 On 13 December 2014, he was appointed as Roberto Mancini's assistant coach by Italian club Inter Milan.
 On 20 July 2016, he joined the Brazil national team as an assistant once again to Tite.
 On 9 April 2019, he was appointed as manager of the Brazil national under-23 team ahead of the 2020 Summer Olympics, but did not take charge.

 Lyon

-On 19 May 2019, Sylvinho was announced as the replacement for Bruno Génésio at Olympique Lyonnais.
-He was sacked on 7 October 2019.
+On 19 May 2019, Sylvinho was announced as the replacement for Bruno Génésio at Lyon.
+Compatriot Juninho Pernambucano, an icon at the club, became director of football.
+On his senior managerial debut on 9 August, he won 3–0 at Monaco, followed a week later with a 6–0 home win over Angers.
+He won no more games in the next seven league fixtures, and was sacked on 7 October 2019 after a 1–0 loss at rivals Saint-Étienne in the Rhone derby.

 Corinthians

-On 23 May 2021, Sylvinho's return to Corinthians as their new manager was announced.
-On 3 February of the following year, with only three matches into the new season, he was sacked after a 1–2 home defeat to rivals Santos.
+On 23 May 2021, Sylvinho's return to Corinthians as their new manager was announced on a contract until the end of the following year.
+He lost on his debut a week later, 1–0 at home to Atlético Goianiense with a missed penalty.
+On 3 February 2022, only three matches into the new season, he was sacked after a 1–2 home defeat to rivals Santos.